Skip to main content

 1. Dividend title - give your dividend distribution a name such as FY2024 H1 (eg. denoting full year 2024 first half).

 2. Customise shareholder statement - this toggle is optional.
 You can hide the distribution (payment) date on statements.
-A custom message of up to 400 characters can be displayed on the dividend statements.
+A custom message (no character limit) can be displayed on the dividend statements.

 3. Record date - dividend entitlements are calculated based on shareholdings at this date.